-A short trip to the south of Cape Town in South Africa, you’ll find yourself surrounded by nature that is globally so valuable, that it has been declared a biosphere reserve.
-The Kogelberg Biosphere Reserve aims to protect this vast natural wonder.
+A short trip to the south of Cape Town in South Africa, you’ll find yourself surrounded by nature that is globally so valuable, that it has been declared a biosphere.
+The Kogelberg Biosphere aims to protect this vast natural wonder.

 "We do this in a way that brings people closer to our planet, so that people of the Kogelberg thrive, while living in harmony with our rich biodiversity."